-Additional costs to students include airfare/travel to and from study site; visa costs and any expenses associated with visa travel, passport costs; and typical student-related costs like books and course materials.
-PLUS funds for personal and discretionary items.
-Additionally, some programs require a housing deposit (paid upon arrival and is returned before departure) and/or a local area residency registration fee.
+Additional costs to students include airfare/travel to and from study site; visa costs and any expenses associated with visa travel, passport costs; and typical student-related costs like books and course materials, PLUS funds for personal and discretionary items.
+Consider any cost-of-living differences when budgeting.
+Typically, urban, European, Japanese, and Oceanic countries are more expensive.
+Additionally, some programs require a housing deposit (paid upon arrival and returned before departure) and/or a local area residency registration fee.
 Generally students spend more money while they are abroad than they spend during a typical semester at Willamette.
 These costs are generally associated with cost of living differences, local transportation, extra travel, eating and drinking out, purchasing gifts and souvenirs, and personal comfort or convenience items.
 Follow the program links on the Explore All Programs page to get to the host university's website.
 They often offer information about estimated costs related to daily living expenses and typical amounts students spend while abroad.

 In certain programs (where the student is directly enrolled in a university and not using a program provider), the student will have a "student account" at the university just like they would have here on campus.
 Also, as at Willamette, unpaid fees will result in transcripts being withheld.

 TO DO: Remind your student to inquire at their host university to find out whether they have an account of any kind that they need to settle prior to their return home.